vmpl-dev/passthru-libos/README.md

 The current Passthru library OS is a derivative work the Graphene library OS: <https://github.com/oscarlab/graphene>.

+The system is tested on Ubuntu 16.04 x86_64, with the Linux kernel 4.15.0.

 ### Code Structure

 The Passthru library OS contains several subprojects: